This article may contain links from our affiliate partners. Please read how we make money!

 - Need extra space around it to safely use air fryer lid (5 inches all around the unit)

 Overall, just about anyone would love this appliance.
-Whether you’re looking to make French fries, chicken wings, or carnitas, you’re going to be able to make it all perfectly with just this one tool!
+Whether you’re looking to make French fries, chicken teriyaki, or carnitas, you’re going to be able to make it all perfectly with just this one tool!

 Instant Pot Duo Crisp FAQ